jack-richards/bptf-autopricer/README.md

 "alwaysQuerySnapshotAPI": true
 ```

-## API Routes & Socket IO
+## Socket IO
-The socket io server will emit events called 'price' with an item object as the value.
-The item objects are structured like the following:
+When bptf-autopricer has successfully updated the item prices, it will signal tf2-trading-bot to update any listing details via emitting the event 'pricesUpdated', this event has no attached data/object.\
+Similarly, an event called 'keyPrice' is emitted when a new key price is determined.

+## Pricelist Table
+- Each item in the pricelist table maintains the following JSON structure:
 ```JSON
 {
   "name": "Strange Australium Minigun",